White Rhino owes its survival largely to improved capture methods

 The recovery of the white rhino from near extinction 100 years ago is one of the great success stories of African wildlife conservation.

-This earned worldwide recognition for the Natal Parks Board (now known as the KZN Nature Conservation Service), the South African body responsible for developing rhino capture and relocation techniques.
+This small group thrived under the protection of the Natal Parks Board (now known as Ezemvelo-KZN Wildlife), the South African conservation body that would earn worldwide recognition for developing rhino capture and relocation techniques.

-This involved the transport of surplus numbers of white rhinos from their "home-base", the Hluhluwe-Umfolozi Park in KwaZulu-Natal, to other protected areas.
+Operation Rhino involved the relocation of white rhino breeding groups from their "home-base", the Hluhluwe and Umfolozi game reserves in KwaZulu-Natal, to other protected areas.

 By the end of 1999, a total of 2,367 white rhinos had been redistributed worldwide, of which 1,262 had been rehabilitated in Southern African protected areas.